voxpupuli/puppet-icingaweb2/README.md

 This module installs and configures Icinga Web 2 on your Linux host by using the official packages from [packages.icinga.com].
 Dependend packages are installed as they are defined in the Icinga Web 2 package.

-The module can manage all configurations files of Icinga Web 2 and import an initial database schema.
-It can install and manage all official [modules](https://www.icinga.com/products/icinga-web-2-modules/) by cloning the repositories.
+This module can manage all configurations files of Icinga Web 2 and import an initial database schema.
+It can install and manage all official [modules](https://www.icinga.com/products/icinga-web-2-modules/) as well as modules developed by the community.
-Community driven modules can be installed but not managed.

 ## Setup